7 benefits of Hiring a Local Marketing Agency

-If the mayor or the local football hero endorses your ice cream on local TV, you may sell more product than you would if you got a mention in the New York Post.
+What If the mayor or the local football hero endorses your ice cream on local TV.
+You may sell more product than you would if you got a mention in the New York Post.

 Local marketers are likely to work with local reporters all the time.
-The press depends on them to keep them up to date on what is going on in town and what is new.
+The press depends on them to keep them up to date.
+About what is going on in town and what is new.
 A local entrepreneur is always a good story.

 The news story does not always have to be about your product or services per se.

 You might sponsor the annual Christmas parade or a charitable event like a marathon or toy drive.
 You might showcase an employee of the month or a customer who deserves recognition.